About the ATPC

 WHAT WE DO

-The ATPC was created to protect, promote and preserve the interests of this critical Georgia industry through proactive public relations and government affairs activities.
+The ATPC was created to protect, promote and preserve the interests of this critical Georgia and American industry through proactive public relations and government affairs activities.

 In addition, the ATPC works with member companies, community leaders, and government officials to raise the profile of the payments processing industry in a positive light.